 Warm Spring skin appears bright thanks to its medium-high contrast in features.
 It can range from fair to medium (with ethnic skin types this must be considered within your race if you are fair or medium).
 A yellow undertone can show up on the skin as a sun-kissed look on you, sometimes only noticeable with a tan.

-In the images below, you can see how the features have a medium level of contrast but there are no completely dark areas.
+In the images above, you can see how the facial features have a medium level of contrast but there are no completely dark areas.
+In the image below, the contrast is slightly higher due to the darker hair but the skin softens the contrast, so it isn’t intense, instead, we look to see the opposite there are no super light areas.

-If you’re a Warm Spring, you’ll find very dark, muted colours and cool, delicate tones look awful on you.
-Think of colours like plum or maroon which may be warm, but lack vibrancy.
-Then consider cool muted colours like powder blue and baby pink.
-The coolness of these colours are underwhelming and do not add to the brightness and warmth that your complexion needs – making you look drained, tired and dull.
+If you’re a Warm Spring, you’ll find very dark, muted colours and cool, delicate tones that look awful on you.
+Think of colours like deep burgundy or maroon, both may be warm but lack the necessary vibrancy to lift your bright complexion.
+Then consider cool muted colours like powder blue and baby pink, the coolness of these colours is underwhelming and does not add to the brightness and required warmth that your complexion needs – making you look drained, tired and dull.

 If you’d like to complete your own DIY colour analysis and discover which colours make you shine, then my online personal styling course is a great option for you.